A German Shepherd can undoubtedly make for a wonderful, loving companion, but the reality is that this is not a breed

 Before you consider owning a dog of any kind, you need to take time to choose a breed that is a good fit for you.
-You may love the look and qualities of a German shepherd, but that doesn’t mean he is a good fit for your home.
+You may love the look and qualities of a German Shepherd, but that doesn’t mean they are a good fit for your home.

 German Shepherds are smart animals that were initially bred to be working dogs.

 When properly trained, this is a breed that will be determined and willing to work, which is not always something that goes over well in every home.

-You need to be able to provide four key elements if you wish to own a German shepherd.
+You need to be able to provide four key elements if you wish to own a happy German Shepherd.

 - Stimulation of the mind

 Socialization should begin as a puppy, as this will lead to a well-adjusted adult.
 Be prepared to put in some time and effort into this element.

 Training is just as essential as socialization for German Shepherds.
 Obedience training is the very minimum that should be taught, but the more training you can deliver, the better a German Shepherd will be as a family pet.

 Keep in mind that this is a breed that grows to be very large and powerful, not to mention full of life.
 This exuberance will be evident as a puppy when they are inclined to tear up the house at every opportunity if left unsupervised.

 This behavior may be cute as a puppy, but when your German Shepherd reaches seventy pounds, eighty pounds, or more, it’s not quite so fun.